amar47shah/follower-maze/README.md

 * What if a client connects with a user id already in use?
 * What if a client connects with a user id that is malformed?
 * What if a client disconnects before the events are all consumed?
-* What if event is malformed?
-  * Event has < 2 or > 4 pipe-delimited fields
-  * Second field does not match "F", "U", "B", "P", or "S"
-  * First, third, or fourth field cannot be read as Integer
 * What if a event is duplicated?
 * What if two (different) events have the same sequence number?